Potty training doesn't have to be a pile of pants: we've been speaking to an expert on how to persuade your tot to use a pot...

 Tracy – mum to Jack, Angelica and Rafferty

-The best advice I ever gave myself, as I watched so many of my lovely-but-smug mummy mates undertaking potty training super early (and failing) was to wait.
+The best advice I ever gave myself, as I watched so many of my lovely-but-smug mummy mates undertaking potty training super early (and failing), was to wait.
 Just that.
 I knew that the kids would eventually not want to soil themselves and would not be trotting off to primary school with spare nappies in their bags.
-I took the lead entirely from them – and in all three cases this proved to be around the three year mark.
+I took the lead entirely from them – and in all three cases this proved to be around the three-year mark.
 The kids managed to get themselves clean (day and night) within one week of ditching the diapers (yep, now I am the smug one).
-It was totally lead by them and and I can’t take credit beyond giving them the scope to decide for themselves.
+It was totally led by them and I can’t take credit beyond giving them the scope to decide for themselves.

 Ilona – mum to baby Zygi